* * *

 4. Q: Can one purchase slurpees at a 7-Eleven?

 A: The OU certifies a number of Coca-Cola syrups that are used in slurpees.
 To purchase slurpees, it is necessary to verify two things: Is the syrup made by Coca-Cola, and is the specific syrup OU certified?
 Irrespective of store claims, one can only be certain that a Coca-Cola syrup is used by checking the label on the syrup box.
-However, the Coca-Cola labels on syrup boxes do not bear an OU symbol, and one must also determine that the specific syrup is OU certified.
-If uncertain about a particular Coca-Cola syrup, one can verify its certification status by calling the OU Kosher office at 212-613-8241 or by checking special tags that are sometimes displayed on the slurpee machine that display the Coca-Cola logo and an OU.
+However, the Coca-Cola labels on syrup boxes do not bear an OU symbol.
+Please click here for a list of all OU certified Fountain Frozen Syrups.
+If uncertain about a particular Coca-Cola syrup, one can verify its certification status by calling the OU Kosher office at 212-613-8241, emailing email@example.com or by checking special tags that are sometimes displayed on the slurpee machine that display the Coca-Cola logo and an OU.

 5. Q: There is a new self-serve soda fountain appearing in public venues called Coca-Cola Freestyle (also called 100 Flavors of Coke in Canada) which allows consumers to create their own mix of flavors.
 Are all of the flavors certified and can the machines be considered kosher?